axibase/atsd/api/data/series/aggregate.md

 ### Interpolation

-By default, if the period does not contain any detailed values, such period is excluded from the results.
+By default, if the period does not contain any detailed values, the period is excluded from results.

-This behavior can be changed with an interpolation function.
+Change this behavior with an interpolation function.
 The interpolation function substitutes the missing period and calculate its value based on previous and next period values.

 > Note that missing period values are interpolated from aggregate values of neighboring periods and not raw values.